Canadian Mining Assets

 Overview

-Significant fluctuations of exchange rates affect the value of CMAs held by companies that report their financial results in US dollars, which account for about 80% of the total value of CMAs.
-A depreciation of the value of the Canadian dollar against the US dollar between 2021 and 2022 had an upwards impact of 5.3% on the value of CMAs.
+Significant fluctuations in exchange rates affect the value of CMAs held by companies that report their financial results in US dollars, which account for about 80% of the total value of CMAs.
+The relatively stable value of the Canadian dollar between reporting periods had a marginal impact on the value of CMAs; it declined by 1%.

 Canadian mining assets, by region

-In 2022, CMAs increased in all regions except Europe.
-Figure 1 provides a detailed geographic breakdown of mining asset values and Table 1 displays the value and percentage variation of CMAs by region between 2021 and 2022.
+In 2023, CMAs increased in all regions except Asia and Oceania.
+Figure 1 provides a detailed geographic breakdown of mining asset values and Table 1 displays the value and percentage variation of CMAs by region between 2022 and 2023.

 Text version